apace100/origins-docs/docs/power_types/ignore_water.md

   	"type": "origins:ignore_water"
 }
 ```
-This power makes the player ignore water. :)
+This power makes the entity that has the power ignore water. :)